 There isn't much in the farm store these days, so I've been looking for creative ways to use turnips, cabbage, and carrots.
 I pulled out my Indian cookbooks to see if any of them had a turnip recipe and found this one!
-It was a bit more work than I wanted to do, so I simplified it, and it was delicious!
+It was a bit more work than I wanted to do, so I simplified it.
 It was so good, I made again a week later!

 This is a Kashmiri dish and the seasoning was unusual for me - it included fennel powder which I don't often see in a curry recipe.